Vichy France

 In October 1940, during a meeting with Adolf Hitler in Montoire-sur-le-Loir, Pétain officially announced the policy of collaboration with Germany whilst maintaining overall neutrality in the war.
-The Vichy government believed that with its policy of collaboration, it could have extracted significant concessions from Germany and avoided harsh terms in the peace treaty.
+The Vichy government believed that with its policy of collaboration, it had extracted significant concessions from Germany and avoided harsh terms in the peace treaty.
 Germany kept two million French prisoners-of-war and imposed forced labour on young Frenchmen.
 (The Vichy government tried to negotiate with Germany for the early release of the French prisoners of war.)
 French soldiers were kept hostage to ensure that Vichy would reduce its military forces and pay a heavy tribute in gold, food, and supplies to Germany.
 French police were ordered to round up Jews and other "undesirables", and at least 72,500 Jews deported from Vichy France were killed in Nazi concentration camps.
 Most of these Jews were foreigners; the Jews of French origin numbered about 24,000.

-Most of the French public initially supported the regime, but opinion turned against the Vichy government and the occupying German forces as the war dragged on and living conditions in France worsened.
-The French Resistance, working largely in concert with the London-based Free France movement, increased in strength over the course of the occupation.
-After the liberation of France began in 1944, the Free French Provisional Government of the French Republic (GPRF) was installed as the new national government, led by Charles de Gaulle.
-The last of the Vichy exiles were captured in the Sigmaringen enclave in April 1945.
-Pétain was tried for treason by the new Provisional Government and sentenced to death, but this was commuted to life imprisonment by de Gaulle.
-Only four senior Vichy officials were tried for crimes against humanity, although many had participated in the deportation of Jews, abuses of prisoners, and severe acts against members of the Resistance.